 On some Island sub-platforms, additional, platform-native object and/or interface models are supported.
 Classes or interfaces defined using these models adhere to a different object model, and live in their own class hierarchy, with classes typically descending from a root object class provided by the platform.

-On the Darwin sub-platform, two additional object models are (or will be) supported, in addition to native Island classes.
+Darwin sub-platform for Cocoa, two additional object models are (or will be) supported, in addition to native Island classes.
 These models are available both for classes and interfaces

 - Island – native Island objects and interfaces.